fegoa89/Date-Manager/README.md

 ## human_readable_format

-Returns a string with start_date and finish_date object in a human readable way .
+Returns a string with start_date and finish_date object in a human readable way that contains the day in a ordinal format.
 Only Spanish and English are supported.

     $ @dates = DateManager.new('2012/02/01', '2012/02/03')
     $ @dates.human_readable_format
-    $ "First date : February 01, 2012 Wednesday - Second date : February 03, 2012 Friday"
+    $ "First date : Wednesday, 1st of February 2012 - Second date : Friday, 3rd of February 2012"

 ## working_days